aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 `composer create-project --prefer-dist laravel/laravel:5.8 myapp`

-Here we specified `myapp` as the name of our project and `5.8` as the version of Laravel project that we want create.
+Here we specified `myapp` as the name of our project and `5.8` as the version of Laravel project that we want to create.

 > Note: If you are using PHP 7.3 and you get an JIT compiler setting error:
 `preg_match(): JIT compilation failed: no more memory`